Taleni Etosha Village: Our full report

 Dangerous animals: Moderate Risk

-Security measures: There's a safe in every unit, and a secure parking area on site.
+Security measures: There's secure parking area on site.

 Disabled access: In Place